Tencent-RTC/TUIRoomKit/iOS/README.en.md

 1. Clone or directly download the source code in the repository. **Feel free to star our project if you like it.**
 2. The project integrates the `TXLiteAVSDK_TRTC` lite SDK by default.
 For more information on the specific SDK features, see [SDK Download](https://cloud.tencent.com/document/product/647/32689).
 3. Download `TXLiteAVSDK_ReplayKitExt.framework` [here](https://cloud.tencent.com/document/product/647/32689) and place it in the SDK directory.
-4. `pod 'TXLiteAVSDK_TRTC'` depended on by the SDK has been added to the `Podfile` file in the project directory.
+4. `pod 'TXLiteAVSDK_TRTC'` depended on by the SDK has been added to the `Example/Podfile` file in the project directory.
 You only need to open Terminal, enter the project directory, and run `pod install`, and the SDK will be automatically integrated.
-5. Open the demo project `DemoApp.xcworkspace` with Xcode 11.0 or later.
+5. Open the demo project `Example/DemoApp.xcworkspace` with Xcode 11.0 or later.
-6. Find the `TUIRoom/Debug/GenerateTestUserSig.swift` file in the project.
+6. Find the `Example/Debug/GenerateTestUserSig.swift` file in the project.
 7. Set parameters in `GenerateTestUserSig.swift`:

 <ul>